todiane/poster-palace/TESTING.md

 coverage html - generates the htmlcov/index.html file to view the report

+python -m http.server

 ```

-Important to add the following to the gitignore file
+The following files were added to gitignore

 ```
 .coverage